cloud-native-toolkit/terraform-gitops-tekton/README.md

 ### Module test logic

-The `test/stages` folder contains the terraform template needed to execute the module.
+The `example` folder contains the terraform template needed to execute the module.
 By convention, each module is defined in its own file.
 Also by convention, all prereqs or dependencies for the module are named `stage1-xxx` and the module to be tested is named `stage2-xxx`.
 The default test templates in the GitOps repo are set up to provision a GitOps repository, log into a cluster, provision ArgoCD in the cluster and bootstrap it with the GitOps repository, provision a namespace via GitOps where the module will be deployed then apply the module logic.
 The end result of this test terraform template should be a cluster that has been provisioned with the components of the module via the GitOps repository.

 This test logic will run every time a change is made to the repository to ensure there are no regressions to the module.